Avadhesh-Pandey/doctor_profile_management_stream_demo/README.md

-# doctor
+# Doctor profile management using Streams

-A new Flutter application for doctors profiles management.
+A demo Flutter application for doctors profiles management using Stream.

 ## Getting Started